 Over recent years there has been a marked increase in interest in recreational and general aviation in the district.
 This has flowed on to an ever improving level of aviation related business and activity at the aerodrome.
 The club membership steadily increased and at one stage had well over 100, consisting of full pilot, associate and junior members.
 Membership fees are currently $90, $45 and $30 per annum for these member categories.
 The club is active in developing and fostering social aviation activities, encouraging improved flying skills and experience including flight theory, promoting aviation related pathways for our members.

 Aims of the Club

-Member wide participation is encouraged through club committee meetings, monthly BBQ's, Pilot of the Year (POY) competitions, fly-ins, and major seasonal activities.
+Member wide participation is encouraged through club committee meetings, monthly BBQ's, fly-ins, and major seasonal activities.
 Monthly BBQs encourage members to socialise in a relaxed atmosphere and be involved in some social flying.
-The POY competition is conducted annually through the club, over six rounds, with the recreational and general aviation flight training facilities located at Orange Aerodrome with a particular emphasis on maintaining/improving pilot skills.
+Currently, the club is staffed from 5.00 pm on Fridays, and members are encouraged to meet for a few drinks and nibblies at the well-stocked bar, although the COVID-19 Pandemic currently (August 2020) restricts activity.
 Where possible, fly-ins are conducted with neighbouring/regional clubs to promote aviation and comradeship generally.
-The club organises a major seasonal activity which can include a community project, ex.
-Cancer Council Relay for Life, a club fly-in and open day, or flying away to an air show.
+The club organises a major seasonal activity which can include a community project, for example Cancer Council Biggest Morning Tea, a club fly-in and open day, or flying away to an air show.

 The Orange District